 Our focus since starting this blog a year ago has been twofold: exposing scammy claims and pointing to legitimate things.
 Exposing scams is a bit easier than finding legitimate programs.
 It’s a simple numbers game: any schmuck can throw up an affiliate marketing “how to” site and charge you for access, and many have.
 Real opportunities, though—things that do what they advertise —are rare by comparison.

 That’s why we have focused on telecommuting jobs as legitimate money-making ventures.
 If you know where to look and learn to sort out the garbage, you can find real jobs and make some money relatively quickly.
-Our book shows you how to find those jobs online and land them.

 Creating an Online Income